AlexandrSokolov/ansible_java_generators/README.md

   Use it if you want to have REST API with REST Services, which implements API.

   **Requirements**:
-  - You generated structure with: `javaGenMultiModuleMavenProject.sh`
+  - You generated structure with: `javaMvnMultiModuleProject.sh`
   - You added git support with: `gitSupport.sh`

   **Generation:** Run from within the project base folder: `restSupport.sh`